SumoLogic/sumologic-otel-collector/README.md

 Sumo Logic OpenTelemetry Distro Collector is a Sumo Logic-supported distribution of the [OpenTelemetry Collector][otc_link].
 It is a single agent to send logs, metrics and traces to [Sumo Logic][sumologic].

+**Our aim is to extend and not to replace the OpenTelemetry Collector.**

+In order to learn more, pleasee see [purpose of Sumo Logic OT distro](./docs/UpstreamRelation.md#purpose-of-sumo-logic-ot-distro)

 [otc_link]: https://github.com/open-telemetry/opentelemetry-collector
 [sumologic]: https://www.sumologic.com